Mark Pritchard (politician): 2nd Parliament (2010–2015)

-Pritchard was at the centre of a political story in 2010 when he had a public confrontation with John Bercow, the Speaker of the House of Commons, who had told him to stand aside in a corridor.
+In March 2012, Pritchard had a public confrontation with John Bercow, the Speaker of the House of Commons, who had told him to stand aside in a corridor.
 Pritchard then told him, "You are not fucking royalty, Mr Speaker!"

-Pritchard was appointed by Prime Minister David Cameron as a member of the Joint Committee on the National Security Strategy 2010–2015.
-He was appointed by Foreign Secretary, William Hague to the NATO Parliamentary Assembly 2005–2010.
-He was a Member of the House of Commons Joint Committee on Human Rights 2015–2017.
+Pritchard was appointed by Prime Minister David Cameron as a member of the Joint Committee on the National Security Strategy from 2010 to 2015.

-He is a graduate of the Armed Forces Parliamentary Scheme (Army).
-He has visited Iraq and Afghanistan.

 Pritchard was appointed to the post of deputy chairman of the Conservative Party's International Office in 2010 but resigned in January 2012 over policy differences on: "a lack of national and individual aspiration, immigration, and Europe" – what some commentators called "the Holy Trinity of the Conservative right".

-He is the vice-chairman of the Conservative Parliamentary Foreign Affairs and Defence Committee.
-He formerly served as 'backbench support' to William Hague and to Dr Liam Fox, the former Defence Secretary, whilst in opposition.